CommunitySolidServer/tutorials/getting-started.md

 At this point you can stop your CSS instance as we are going to have a look at how to customize a CSS configuration.
 Do not delete the `.data` folder yet though as we will reuse that data.
-We already saw in a previous section that it is possible configure the server to have a memory backend or a file backend, but many more options are available.
+We already saw in a previous section that it is possible to configure the server to have a memory backend or a file backend, but many more options are available.

 ### Components.js